-Find out what to do if your bin has not been collected or has only been partially emptied.
+Find out what to do if your bin has not been collected.

 If your bin was not collected, a sticker or tag should have been stuck to it explaining the reason(s) why.